 More specifically, Social Security COLA for next year is calculated by the increase in the average of CPI-W from the third quarter of last year to the third quarter of this year.
 You get the CPI-W numbers in July, August, and September.
 Add them up and divide by three.
 You do the same for July, August, and September last year.
 Compare the two numbers and round the change to the nearest 0.1%.
 That’ll be the Social Security COLA for next year.

-The government releases the CPI-W for September in mid-October each year.
-The Social Security Administration makes the calculation and announces the Social Security COLA for the following year at that time.
+The government released the CPI-W for September on October 12.
+The Social Security Administration made the calculation and announced the Social Security COLA for 2024.

 2024 Social Security COLA